Dr. Adelle Atkinson

 1. Third Year Clerkship in Paediatrics

-The goal of this third year course is to promote greater professional self-awareness, as students enter the clinical world, specifically related to the six non-Medical Expert CanMEDS roles of Collaborator, Communicator, Manager, Health Advocate, Scholar, and Professional, using the specific skill of reflection.
+The goal of this course is to promote greater professional self-awareness, as students enter the clinical world, specifically related to the six non-Medical Expert CanMEDS roles of Collaborator, Communicator, Manager, Health Advocate, Scholar, and Professional, using the specific skill of reflection.
 Paediatricians participate as Scholars and Junior Scholars in this course.
 This course runs all 4 years of the MD program.